meelivyas11/StudentGradeRecordingSystem/README.md

  - Open the repository `StudentGradeRecordingSystem` from eclipse IDE
  - Import `SGRSApp` Project (File->Import->General->Existing Project into Workspace) from eclipse IDE
  - Creating a new Apache Tomcat v8.0 server
- - Clean and Build the Project
+ - Clean and Build the Maven Project
   * Right click project -> Run As -> Maven clean
   * Right click project -> Run As -> Maven install
   * If Build Fails